sandiego-ember/ember-cli-101/outline.md

 This workshop is loosely guided by [Adolfo Builes'][abuiles] book Ember-CLI 101.
 You can [get $10 off for San Diego Ember group][ember-cli 101 book].

 ### 2. Goal: reduce the glue
-There are all sorts of details that go into creating a web application that are repeated over and over again.
-Attempting to reduce the work associated with this has given rise to a variety of scaffolding tools and guidelines on best choices.
-These scaffolding tools are all trying to do the same thing:  reduce the amount of work necessary to "get started" by providing a set of "best practice" choices that serve right out of the box.
+Web application development can involve a lot of repetition.
+Attempts to reduce the repetition involved in web development has given rise to a variety of scaffolding tools and best practices.
+These scaffolding tools are all trying to do the same thing:  reduce the amount of work necessary to "get started" by providing a set of "best practices" that are enabled default.
 These choices include things like:

 0. Application directory structure
 0. Generators for common components